semanticlink/howtohypermedia/content/hypermedia/basics/0-introduction.md

 ### Samples: `API` and `client` structure

 Tutorials are split between the API and the client.
 The api is the thing that we work against—it needs to replace the database in our thinking as 'the' integration point of solutions.
 The client is something that can work against the api and there can multiple clients to an api, be developed at a different rate to the api development and consume the api to varying levels of complexity and scale.

+The essence of these tutorials are to present in diffferent language and frameworks implementations where there is:

+- one API: all clients walk its network of data
+- three clients: rich-client user interface, general-purpose client to navigate the API, machine-to-machine provisioning client

 All tutorial code can be cloned and are outlined in each Getting Started section.